top of page

 The lander can carry 90 kg of payload, and will carry both scientific payloads such as those from NASA, and commercial payloads including the Lunar Codex's Peregrine archive.

-Peregrine is scheduled for launch via United Launch Alliance (ULA) Vulcan Centaur from Cape Canaveral, Florida, targeting Sinus Viscotatis, adjacent to the Gruithuisen Domes area and near Oceanus Procellarum on the Moon, no earlier than (NET) July 2023.
+Peregrine is scheduled for launch via United Launch Alliance (ULA) Vulcan Centaur from Cape Canaveral, Florida, targeting the Gruithuisen Domes area near Sinus Viscotatis and Oceanus Procellarum on the Moon, with a launch no earlier than (NET) December 24, 2023, and an estimated landing on January 25, 2024.

-The lander can carry 100 kg of payload to the surface, and will include several NASA scientific payloads and other commercial cargo, including the Lunar Codex time capsule images in the Nova collection.
+The lander is expected to carry several hundred kg of payload to the surface, and will include several NASA scientific payloads and other commercial cargo, including the Lunar Codex time capsule images in the Νουα collection.

-Nova-C is scheduled for launch from Cape Canaveral, Florida, on a SpaceX Falcon 9, around August 2023, destination the South Pole region of the Moon.
+The mission is scheduled for launch from Cape Canaveral, Florida, on a SpaceX launch platform, in early 2024, destination in the southern hemispheric region of the Moon.

 Astrobotic Griffin Lunar Lander